aleksifuna/alx-low_level_programming/0x02-functions_nested_loops/README.md

 8-24_hours.c:a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
 9-times_table.c : a function that prints the 9 times table, starting with 0
 10-add.c : function that adds two integers and returns the results.
+11-print_to_98.c : function that prints all the natural numbers from n to 98 followed by a new line.